udayaw/docker-spark-playground/README.md

 **note**: If you don't have docker installed, you can head over to the [Get Docker](https://docs.docker.com/get-docker/) page for installation instructions.

+***On windows platforms change the line endings for spart/entrypoint.sh and postgres/init-db.sh into LF***

 ## Usage
 Start up the notebook server by running the following.
 ```